 I’m no stranger to the occasional tinge of sadness when it’s time to leave a memorable resort, mostly because I’m never sure when I’ll be able to return in the future.
 But as we got into the pre-arranged ride that would bring us from Al Maha back to Dubai International Airport, I felt none of that familiar wistfulness, instead only a sense of absolute certainty that I’d be back in the comforts of this desert paradise someday not too long from now.

-Review: Hotel The Mitsui Kyoto, Marriott Luxury Collection
+Review: Hotel The Mitsui Kyoto, a Luxury Collection Hotel & Spa

 A Blissful Stay at Al Maha Desert Resort Dubai